tim273/scanner_pi/os-install.md

                 TX packets 2153  bytes 207662 (207.6 KB)
                 TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

 4. Where it says "inet" is the ip address of your Pi, from now you can SSH to your pi from your PC.
-If you're on Windows, you can use Putty to do this: https://bitlaunch.io/blog/how-to-connect-to-ssh-with-putty/
+If you're on Windows, you can use Putty to do this. https://bitlaunch.io/blog/how-to-connect-to-ssh-with-putty/

 ## Install Software
 1. Next install the necessary software, this will take some time, but stay next to your computer as a pop up will come up asking which display manager to use.